Bantice

 Bantice (Panditz) is a municipality and village in Znojmo District in the South Moravian Region of the Czech Republic.
 It has about 300 inhabitants.

 Geography

 Bantice is located about 10 km east of Znojmo and 46 km southwest of Brno.
 It lies in a flat agricultural landscape in the Dyje–Svratka Valley.
 The Únanovka Stream flows through the municipality.

 History

 The first written mention of Bantice is from 1046.

 Transport

-The I/53 road from Znojmo to Pohořelice passes through the southern part of the municipality.
+The I/53 road from Znojmo to Pohořelice runs through the southern part of the municipality.

 Sights

 There are no protected cultural monuments in the municipality.

 The main landmark of Bantice is the Chapel of the Assumption of the Virgin Mary.
 It was built in 1933, when it replaced a chapel from 1832.